 This is the second recipe for you Valentin’s Day dinner.
-These cheesy au gratin potatoes are the perfect accompaniment to the easy roasted pork tenderloin recipe from yesterday.
+These cheesy au gratin potatoes are the perfect accompaniment to the easy roasted pork tenderloin recipe I shared yesterday.

 These au gratin potatoes are still pretty easy to make but are more fancy than a regular old baked potato.
-You do not have to make a cheese sauce for this recipe.
+The great thing about this recipe is you do not have to make a cheese sauce for this recipe.

 The main key to making these potatoes is to slice them thin.
 I recommend using a madoline or a food processor.
 Another option is the slicer on a boxed grater if you have one.